Can You Still Use An iPhone 4? Let’s Investigate And Find Out…

 If you’re thinking about getting an iPhone 4 – or iPhone 4s – because they’re now extremely cheap, think again!
 The iPhone 4 is no longer a viable phone and this is the #1 reason why…

-The iPhone 4 was originally released in 2010, almost 10 years ago now.
+- When did the iPhone 4 come out?
+The iPhone 4 was originally released in 2010.
 It was one of Apple’s most successful releases of all time.
-It was the first iPhone to use Apple’s Retina Display and was one of the thinnest, most-premium-looking phones on the planet back then.
+It was the first iPhone to use Apple’s Retina Display and it was one of the thinnest, most-premium-looking phones on the planet.
 But this was 10 years ago.
 Things have changed quite a bit since then, and so too has Apple’s core CPU architecture (more on that in a sec)…

 Simple: it no longer gets iOS updates.
 After almost a decade of support, Apple’s iPhone 4 has finally reached its end-of-life (from a software perspective).
 In fact, the iPhone 4’s last iOS update was iOS 7; iOS 8 was not supported because of “performance issues”.
 For this reason, the iPhone 4 is definitely one to avoid.